-Joey Holcomb was promoted to the post of assistant coach and recruiting coordinator in July of 2015.
+Joey Holcomb was promoted to the post of assistant coach and recruiting coordinator in July of 2015, and will enter his second season in the same position in 2017.
 He previously served three seasons as UNCG's volunteer assistant coach.

 With Holcomb’s help, the UNCG offense compiled a Southern Conference-best batting average for two consecutive years from 2013-14.
 In addition to the stellar batting averages, the Spartans ranked in the top 50 nationally in numerous offensive categories.
 Holcomb helped lead the Blue and Gold to a fourth-place finish in the SoCon standings in 2015 – the squad’s highest ranking since 2011.